Ash20pk/crypto_wallet/README.md

     npm install --y
     ```
 3. Configure MongoDB:
-      - Open the config.env and server.js files.
+      - Open the config.env files.
-      - Replace the placeholders for MongoDB username and password with your actual credentials.
+      - Replace the placeholders for MONGODB_URI and MONGODB_DB_NAME with your actual credentials.

 4. Start the Development Server: Run the following command to launch the app locally:
     ```bash